Please read and share the ECPR statement condemning the invasion of Ukraine.

 I regularly contribute to policy briefs, blog posts of expert networks, and to mass media on major international issues.

 I’m a multilingual and multicultural person.
-In my free time, I travel as much as possible, I daily play yoga and mindfulness meditation, and I love reading, listening to music all day (I am a big U2 fan) and skiing.
+In my free time, I travel as much as possible, I play yoga and meditation, and I love reading, listening to music (I am a big U2 fan) and skiing.